stmyield/Python_Mini_Projects/README.md

 - 👋 Hi, I’m Sandu.
-- 👀 I’m interested in Programming and Graphical Design.
+- 👀 I’m interested in Programming.
-- 🌱 I’m currently learning HTML, CSS, JS.
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on different projects.
 Always looking forward for new challenges.
 - 📫 You can get in touch with me via  Twitter (@_stmyield).
 <!---